Music Production & Sound Engineering

 + ENTRY REQUIREMENTS

 - If applying from outside the UK please contact us to find out if we can accept your qualifications.

-Check the UCAS tariff tables to see how many points you have.
+You can check the UCAS tariff tables calculator to see how many points you have - here

-UK Applicants must have GCSE English Language at C or above, or an equivalent qualfication such as Functional skills level 2.
+UK Applicants must have GCSE English Language at C/4 or above, or an equivalent qualification such as Functional Skills Level 2.

 Applicants who do not have English as their first language must have: